ignc-research/arena-rosnav-3D/docs/Miscellaneous.md

 __General Tips:__

 ❗Make sure your: `YOUR_ROBOT_NAME` stays consistent with every use\
-❗Use an underscore multi-word robot names, like: `robot_name`
+❗Use an underscore for multi-word robot names, like: `robot_name`

 __Implementation:__
 1. Gazebo uses the _.urdf_ format to define gazebo-robot model (the robot mesh file etc.).
 Add the corresponding fils to: `simulator_setup/robot`.\